dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 `India's most trusted payment gateway enables businesses to do seamless transactions with ironclad security.` `CCAvenue`. `Because Every Transaction Counts.`

+## Integration Guide
+- Steps to integrate your eCommerce platform with CCAvenue for secure payments.
 _________________________________________________________________________________________
 Build a sense of familiarity in large number of `forward-thinking customers` by integrating `CCAvenue's Merchant Services and Assurance Vendors` across your line of business.
 `CCAvenue` is empowered with high network businesses and service providers across the country, `India` (and in `Singapore` - globally).